using Pkg

 or\bff[tab]

-). - The notebooks snapshot the packages they depend on, which is great for reproducibility, but may mean older versions are silently used.
+). - The notebooks snapshot the packages they depend on, which is great for reproducibility, but may lead to older versions of the packages being silently used.

 17.3 Augmenting base Julia